odinuv/web/en/apv/walkthrough/dynamic-page/array.md

 ## Task -- Improve contact form
 Take the [contact form](/en/apv/walkthrough/dynamic-page/control/#task) from the previous chapter and:

-- define the `$currentUser` variable as an associative array with keys `firstName`, `lastName`, `email`, `yearOfBirth`
+- define the `$currentUser` variable as an associative array with the keys `firstName`, `lastName`, `email`, `yearOfBirth`
 - if the user is not logged in, the array will have all the elements empty
 - modify the form so that it always contains the elements `email`, `firstName`, `lastName`, `yearOfBirth`
-- if the user is logged in, fill in all the form controls with his values
+- if the user is logged in, fill in all the form controls with her values
 - define an array of birth years as a variable and use it when generating the `yearOfBirth` select field
 - don't forget to [preselect](/en/apv/walkthrough/html-forms/#select) the `yearOfBirth` of the logged user (if any)

-This is how the form should look like as viewed by user John Doe:
+This is how the form should look like as viewed by the user John Doe:

 ![Screenshot -- Form for logged user](/en/apv/walkthrough/dynamic-page/form-5a.png)